Lambroughton: Townhead of Lambroughton

-Reid's Family History gives the occupants, but not necessarily the owners, with Alexander Langmuir in 1532, John in 1603, Alexander in 1609 and his first wife Isabel (nee Langmure) and daughter Isabel.
+Reid's Family History gives the occupants, but not necessarily the owners, with Alexander Langmuir in 1532, John in 1603, Alexander in 1609 and his first wife Isabel (née Langmure) and daughter Isabel.
 His second wife was Janet Tod.
 In 1666 we have Alexander Langmure, John Langmuir in 1710, Alexander in 1721, John Langmuir in 1730 and Gabriel Langmuir in 1730, who as stated below, was an owner occupier.
 Alexander Langmuir was living there in 1762 and in 1794 Alexander Longmuir was referred to in papers held in the Scottish National Archives as a 'Portioner' of Lambroughton.
 The records of Dreghorn Parish church give these dates as the family tradition was to become church elders.

 Samuelle Moors of Lambroughtoune purchased lands in Chapletoune from John Faulds of Kingswell Muir in 1709, with Thomas Brown as the tenant.
 An Adam Moor had been a previous occupant.

 Townhead of Lambroughton (Lambrochtoune) itself must have passed to the Longmuirs by 1734 as it is recorded by McNaught that Gabriel Longmuir of what is now High Langmuir owned the farm at this date.
 In 1811–1813, Alexander Longmuir held the property, his wife being Margaret Roid (Reid).
 In 1820, Robertson gives Lambertonhead a rental value of £118, the proprietor being William Orr, Esq.

 As stated, Lambrouchton-head was owned in 1734 by Gabriel Longmuir who was succeeded by Alexander Longmuir, whose sister, Margaret, married William Orr in Langmuir, Kilmaurs.
 Their eldest son William Orr succeeded to the property in 1808 and built the present mansion house.
 William married Grizell Lock of Hollybush in Paisley and had eight sons and two daughters.
 The eldest son, Alexander inherited the property in 1856 and married Margaret Gilmour of Dunlop.
 They had seven children who inherited the property conjointly.
 Alexander Orr Esquire of Lambroughton Mains died on 5 June 1860, aged 62, however Margaret lived on until the age of 92, dying on 22 December 1909.
 They were both buried in Dreghorn parish churchyard.

 Townhead of Lambroughton is include in Davis's book and he records it as being a small estate long independent of the larger estates which surround it and comments on the old building of 1724.

 The placename changed from Mains of Lambroughton in 1604, to Lambroughton-Head in 1858 and finally to Townhead of Lambroughton by 1897.
 The name change reflects the status of the site, from firstly being a 'ton' of the tenement held by the feudal vassal to a small estate amongst other Lambroughton farms to a modern farm amongst others of equal status.
 The usage of Townhead, Mid and Townend is quite commonly found when the same identifying 'surname' name is used.